 About the Project

-From these workshops, and through further consultation with Eczema Outreach Scotland and their members, the artists developed new artwork inspired by the individual art created by participants during the workshops, and based around the theme of ‘living with eczema’.
+From these workshops, and through collaboration with Eczema Outreach Scotland and their members, the artists developed new artwork inspired by the creations of individual workshop participants, and based around the theme of ‘living with eczema’.
 Trevor and Josie creatively incorporated the participants artwork into the final pieces, and worked beyond this to develop new ideas that reflected both the ideas that emerged from this process, along with works inspired by personal expressions of their own experiences of living with eczema.
 Together the works created by Trevor and Josie reflect the emotional impact of the condition on sufferers.

 The resulting artworks were showcased at the Dundee Science Festival in Nov 2015 and went on show to Edinburgh audiences for the first time at the Edinburgh International Science Festival 2016 – 25th March – 10th April.
 These artworks have also been the inspiration for a schools exhibition pack developed in collaboration with Eczema Outreach Scotland (EOS), their designer, ASCUS and the artists.

 Atopic Art Micro-Residencies

 Continuing on from this ASCUS launched the next stage of this project which saw us continue to work closely with Prof Sara Brown to invite two new artists to take part in our Atopic Micro-Residency at Brown skin genetic laboratory at the University of Dundee.
 Based here the artists got to see first hand the labs cutting edge genetic research along with the opportunity to observe Prof Brown’s clinical work.